Overview

 Descendents of Troopers who fought in designated qualifying units of the 1st Cavalry Division in the battles of the Ia Drang Valley from 3-19 November 1965 are eligible to receive scholarships from a special program.
 This program was started from the proceeds of the book We Were Soldiers Once…and Young by LTG (Ret) Harold G. Moore and Joseph L. Galloway.
 The Ia Drang Scholarship program is currently funded by donations from individual members and an investment program that is overseen by the Foundation Trustees.
 This program has provided over $981,800 to 342 students.
 It is a separate program that is managed but not funded by the Foundation.
 Again, donations designated for this fund are tax deductible.

 Cavalry Troopers from every period of the Division’s history have formed friendships that continue to stand the test of time.
 Whether forged in combat or while serving in peacetime, relationships between Troopers are something special and can only be truly understood by another Trooper.
 The Troopers in the Admiralty Islands understood this bond and decided they wanted their friendships to continue, and continue they have.
-Since the first reunion in 1948 the 1st Cavalry Division Association has met every year – 70 straight years when we meet in Killeen/Fort Hood in 2017.
+Since the first reunion in 1948 the 1st Cavalry Division Association has met every year – 76 straight years when we meet in Killeen/Fort Hood in 2017.
 Since 1983, the reunion has been held in Fort Hood/Killeen every other year with the exception of 2007.
 In 2007, the reunion was held in Riverside, California due to the deployment of the Division to Iraq.
 Association members select the location for the other reunions three years in advance, by vote at the General Membership meeting during reunions at Fort Hood.
-Reunion events include a President’s Mixer, Legacy Breakfast, War Era Lunches, Purple Heart Breakfast, Gold Star Family Breakfast, Ladies Tea, meetings of the Board of Governors, Foundation Trustees, Chapter Presidents, and the General Membership.
+Reunion events include a President’s Mixer, Legacy Breakfast, Unit Lunches, Purple Heart Breakfast, Ladies Tea, meetings of the Board of Governors, Foundation Trustees, Chapter Presidents, and the General Membership.
 Additionally, an Association Banquet, and a Memorial Ceremony are also conducted.
 Plenty of time is spent in the Reunion Room reminiscing with old friends and making new ones.
 Special events to include a Golf Tournament and Reunion Raffle that supports the Scholarship Foundation are often a part of this great event.

 Chapters & Newsletter